Coronavirus: Lane Fox Unit update

 The Lane Fox Respiratory Service will admit patients to the Lane Fox Respiratory Unit at St Thomas’s Hospital or the Lane Fox REMEO Centre at Redhill with an expectation that patient will be transferred to The Lane Fox REMEO Centre after one or two weeks assessment at the Lane Fox Respiratory Unit.
 We may transfer patients back to the local hospital if weaning is not possible after this one to two week period of assessment.

 - All referral forms need to be accompanied by a referral letter.
-This is required for the acceptance of a patient, as it must be indicated on the top of the referral form.
+This is required for the acceptance of a patient

 - The on-call Lane Fox consultant and the nurse in charge will call the transferring centre for weekly updates and to give weaning advice.